ankhiira/context-player/README.md

 - in the `dev` branch is debug version of the application
   - in this version predictions are triggered each minute, not depending on the context change
   - data are collected every 10 seconds when the song is playing
-- in the `master` branch in release version
+- in the `main` branch in release version
   - this version triggers prediction every 10 minutes and only if the context changed
   - data are collected every 40 seconds when the song is playing and it starts 10 seconds after the song started